ManmeetKP123/ENPH353_final/README.md

 # Autonomous Parking Violation Detector
-This repo was our final project for ENPH 353.
+This repo was for our final project for ENPH 353.
 The goal was to program a self-driving car to collect the parking IDs of parked vehicles.
 We did this using PID and a convolutional neural network (CNN).

 The file structure of our project is as follows: *talk about file structure* The general overview is as follows: *talk about a very very vague / general idea*